phramz/staticfiles/README.md

 ## Example

-The first example shows how to use StaticFiles as standalone application.
+The first example shows how to use Staticfiles as standalone application.

 ```php
 <?php